totient-labs/comet-docs/DEV_ENV.md

 ### Overview of development stack
 ![VeChain Development Stack](https://user-images.githubusercontent.com/747165/49694457-54432c80-fb3f-11e8-81dc-1940c12f8891.png)

-## VeChain Thor Local Node
+## Running the VeChainThor local node

-First we'll need to set up a node running locally for development.
-This will be your own local testnet.
+First we'll need to set up a VeChainThor node running locally for development.
+This will be your own local testnet that you can easiliy spin up or down without having to worry about affecting the rest of the network.

 ### Requirements